-Ms. Wyrsch receives an annual executive benefit program allowance that may be used to cover out of pocket costs for health and welfare benefits as well as certain other costs, which are described under "Executive Compensation - Benefits Plans - Other Benefit Programs."
+Ms. Wyrsch and Mr. Davis receive an annual executive benefit program allowance that may be used to cover out of pocket costs for health and welfare benefits as well as certain other costs, which is described under "- Other Benefit Programs" below.
+Mr. Davis also participates in the life insurance plan described above.